 Today I’m sharing three gut-health secret weapons, my Chamomile and Lavender Tea, a little Cumin Digestive Aid; the perfect liver detox and my delicious Anti-Inflammatory Toddy.

-As soon as you wake up and reach for your daily cup of coffee- if you want to improve the health of your gut, why not try making a delicious digestive tea instead?
+As soon as you wake up and reach for your daily cup of coffee-or get ground coffee online if you want to improve the health of your gut, why not try making a delicious digestive tea instead?
 Certain teas are one of the easiest ways to start the day right and set you up for a good gut day.

 Tea can help rejuvenate you, lift your spirits, bring you comfort and soothe an irritated gut or worried mind.
 Coffee on the other hand can be acidifying, chemically laden and highly processed, for some people too much coffee can cause pain and irritation in the gut and for others who have it in latte form, the dairy can be hard to digest and lead to symptoms such as bloating and pain.